lpc-cnrs-amu/online-xp-docs/website-docusaurus/docs/introduction.md

 :::

-The OSWeb page covers all you need to know about this free software : https://osdoc.cogsci.nl/3.2/manual/osweb/
+The following OSWeb page covers all you need to know about this free software : https://osdoc.cogsci.nl/3.2/manual/osweb/

 Basically, everything in OpenSesame that is not python scripted by hand can be turned into a web component, which in turn can be tweaked by javascript inlines.
 Export your experiment as a Jatos zip file, and import it in JATOS (jatos.ilcb-online-test.net)